Jamesetay1/CompLing-Suite/SVA/README.md

 Correct: we (PRP) <--nsubj-- met (VBD)<br>
 <br />
 <h3> Limitations </h3>
-Modals and coordinating conjunctions are not currently supported, but being worked on.

 One more permanent limitation of this program surrounds the uncertainty of if there is a mismatch in number between subject and verb or if it is truly a compound noun. coreNLP will mark instances like "The man park his car"